 Shareholder Restrictions and Requirements

-The number of shareholders and directors required to set up a company in Germany is one.
+The minimum number of shareholders and directors required to set up a company in Germany is one.
 Having a single shareholder and a single director is a relatively common occurrence.
 In principle, there are no restrictions on shareholding in Germany; you can reside anywhere in the world and be a director.
 Foreign nationals who are residents or habitual residents abroad may therefore be accepted as directors of a company.

 That being said, it is essential to have proof that you are able to travel into Germany to attend any potential court hearings.
 The German Trade Registry makes this a dependency, stating that anyone can be a shareholder, but there must be at least one director who can represent and answer for the company – and therefore needs to be able to freely attend appointments in this jurisdiction – if they are summoned.